-Although agricultural electricity use makes up a relatively small percentage of MCE's load, agriculture is an important part of the character of MCE's service area, especially in Marin County and Unincorporated Napa County.
-In Marin, approximately 50% of the land is composed of farms and dairies.56 There are
+Although agricultural electricity use makes up a relatively small percentage of MCE's load, agriculture is an important part of the character of MCE's service territory, especially in Marin County and Unincorporated Napa County.
+In Marin, approximately 50% of the land is composed of farms and dairies.57 There are 255 agricultural operations in Marin, 64 of which are considered large farms.
+There are 23 dairies and 159 livestock production operations producing beef cattle, dairy cows, and sheep.58 Many of these dairies ship their milk to processers outside of MCE's service territory but

-54 MCE gathered this information through stakeholder outreach in 2016.
+55 MCE gathered this information through informal conversations with Sustainable Napa County in 2016.

-55 MCE gathered this information through stakeholder outreach in 2016.
+56 MCE gathered this information through informal conversations with Sustainable Napa County in 2016.

-56 Amazing but True Facts About Marin Agriculture.
+57 Amazing but True Facts About Marin Agriculture.
 David Lewis, Paige Phinney and Elli Rilla, ed.
-University of California Cooperative Extension, Marin County. http://ucanr.edu/sites/Grown_in_Marin/ files/213433.pdf

-255 agricultural operations in Marin, 64 of which are considered large farms.
-There are 23 dairies and 159 livestock production operations producing beef cattle, dairy cows, and sheep.57 Many of these dairies ship their milk to processers outside of MCE's service area but a few process their milk on site.58 The dairy industry is a highly regulated market.
-The demand for dairy is rising but state regulations cap prices, which can create financial uncertainty for farmers in the face of fluctuating feed prices.59
+University of California Cooperative Extension, Marin County. http://ucanr.edu/sites/Grown_in_Marin/ files/213433.pdf a few process their milk on-site.59 The dairy industry is a highly regulated market.
+The demand for dairy is rising but state regulations cap prices, which can create financial uncertainty for farmers in the face of fluctuating feed prices.60

-In Napa County, the dominant agricultural activity is grape production for wine, which accounts for approximately 99% of the agricultural revenues in the county.60 Vineyards may be winery-owned or independently owned by those who sell their grapes to wineries.
-Most wineries list electricity among their top costs, along with labor.61 Both dairies and vineyards are industries that are divided into either large companies with global markets or small companies with local markets.62
+In Napa County, the dominant agricultural activity is grape production for wine, which accounts for approximately 99% of the agricultural revenues in the county.61 Vineyards may be winery-owned or independently owned by those who sell their grapes to wineries.
+Most wineries list electricity among their top costs, along with labor.62 Both dairies and vineyards are industries that are divided into either large companies with global markets or small companies with local markets.63

-The agricultural sector accounts for approximately 1% of the electric load in MCE's service area (Figure 27).
+The agricultural sector accounts for approximately 1% of the electric load in MCE's service territory (Figure 1).
 The sector's natural gas usage is also very small since most operations are in rural areas without access to utility natural gas service.
-While the primary uses of electricity vary depending on farm type, large end-uses typically include irrigation/water pumping, milking equipment, and refrigeration.63
+While the primary uses of electricity vary depending on farm type, large end-uses typically include irrigation/water pumping, milking equipment, and refrigeration.64